 Obama’s sudden choice to pursue a diplomatic outcome turns the tables and puts the pressure back on Syria and its Russian benefactor to demonstrate the sincerity of their motives.
 Russia’s plan to assist in the international dismantlement of Syria’s chemical weapons arsenal faces long odds of success.
 Indeed, Moscow is unlikely to support France’s proposed UN Security Council Chapter VII resolution to support the diplomatic process with the threat of international force.
 Yet diplomacy backed by force would be an option worth pursuing in part because it has received wide support and endorsement from the international community and puts the West back on offense with Russia and Syria.
 If the Russian-brokered diplomatic solution fails, the United States will have a stronger and more legitimate case to make to a skeptical domestic and international community that it has pursued all peaceful outcomes prior to using military force.

 , visiting fellow with the Hariri Center, has commented throughout this crisis on the regional reactions.
-He weighs in from that perspective on President Obama’s message:

-As American audiences ponder and analyze the nuances and subtleties of President Obama’s latest speech on Syria, the parties to the civil war are drawing their own conclusions.
+He weighs in from that perspective on President Obama’s message: Faysal Itani As American audiences ponder and analyze the nuances and subtleties of President Obama’s latest speech on Syria, the parties to the civil war are drawing their own conclusions.

 But the Syrian opposition neither sought nor expected a disarmament of the regime’s chemical weapons.
 What it has called for and desperately needs is a firm, consistent US commitment to defeating the regime, in the form of military and financial support for rebel groups.
 Instead, it was treated to a clear insists from a claimed ally that the US had no interest or intention to decide the war’s outcome in the opposition’s favor.
 The opposition must have been doubly confused by the president’s appeal to morality in support of US action – a morality he presumably does not feel justifies decisive US support for their cause of overthrowing Assad.

 Further analysis from Council experts is forthcoming.